SkillsFundingAgency/dfc-devops/ArmTemplates/app-gateway-v2.md

 httpsFrontendPort: (optional) int

-The port the application gateway is accessible on via HTTP.
+The port the application gateway is accessible on via HTTPS.
 Defaults to port 443 if not specified.

 keyVaultName: (optional) string